Tag: hear

 We cannot be the True Shepherd, but we can lead people to Him.

 One of the biggest ways is to be the healer.
-The world needs a lot of healing.
-The of is a big one.
+The world needs a lot of .
+The of politics is a big one.
 Yet, there is the reckoning with the failures and (yes) sins of those that went before us.
 There are many things that need to be healed, and many of them are not on the evening news or the 24-hour news channels because they are not dramatically bad.

 It is the little things in everyday lives that build up into large wounds that need healing.
 We see the big ones, but the reality is that the big ones were usually built on a bunch of little ones.
 Whether they were wounds in everyday or wounds made in the church, it doesn’t matter.
-Because of who the husband of the church is (Jesus), we the church have the ability, , and responsibility to heal the world.
+Because of who the husband of the church is (Jesus), we the church have the ability, perspective, and responsibility to heal the world.

 ※Reflection※